patitapaban-mohapatra/cart-management-service/README.md

+Cart management system that tracks customer carts.
+Such system will be used by ecommerce website to manage inventory and generate user statistics.

 # Instructions for the assignment
 1. Clone this repository on your machine.
 1. Use your IDE of choice to complete the assignment.